Jérémy Clément: Playing career

 Though born in Béziers, Clément was raised in Rives, Isère, and started his career at Rives SF.

-Clément, who was formed by Ligue 1 club Olympique Lyonnais, joined Rangers on 7 July 2006 on a three-year contract after a £1.1 million deal was agreed between the two clubs.
-In joining Rangers, Clément linked up with his former Lyon manager Paul Le Guen and former assistant manager Yves Colleu,however, the latter duo both departed the club on 4 January 2007.
+Clément, who was formed by Ligue 1 club Lyon, joined Rangers on 7 July 2006 on a three-year contract after a £1.1 million deal was agreed between the two clubs.
+In joining Rangers, Clément linked up with his former Lyon manager Paul Le Guen and former assistant manager Yves Colleu, however, the latter duo both departed the club on 4 January 2007.
 Le Guen was not out of work for long and in his role as manager of Paris Saint-Germain, he entered the race to sign Clément.
-The midfielders previous club, Lyon, were also interested.
+The midfielder's previous club, Lyon, were also interested.
 On 25 January 2007, the Rangers confirmed Clément had re-joined Le Guen at PSG, turning down Lyon in the process with the fee reported to be around £1.8 million.

-In July 2011, Clément signed for AS Saint-Étienne.
+In July 2011, Clément signed for Saint-Étienne.

-In June 2019, after two seasons with AS Nancy, he agreed a move to fifth-tier side Bourgoin-Jallieu.
+In June 2019, after two seasons with Nancy, he agreed a move to fifth-tier side Bourgoin-Jallieu.

 In April 2020, after his club's season had been ended prematurely due to the COVID-19 pandemic, Clement announced his retirement from playing.